jenka13all/dl-healthcare-final-project/convae/README.md

 To prepare the data:

-1. The following step creates a vocabulary file from D_ICD_DIAGNOSES.csv and D_ITEMS.csv It takes into account the fact that the Benchmark study pre-selects 17 medical concepts (mostly vital signs) to group together.
+1. The following step creates a vocabulary file - "cohort-vocab.csv" - from D_ICD_DIAGNOSES.csv and D_ITEMS.csv It takes into account
+   the fact that the Benchmark study pre-selects 17 medical concepts (mostly vital signs) to group together.
    This grouping reduces noise and focuses on what the Benchmark study authors believe to be the most significant features for patient representation.

        python process-mimic3.py {PATH TO MIMIC-III CSVs}

-2. The following steps create a sequence file for patients of their diagnoses (only).
+2. The following steps create two sequence files - "cohort-ehrseq.csv" for train and "cohort_test-ehrseq.csv" for test - for patients, using their diagnoses (only).
 Future code will integrate vital signs and demographics.
 The PATH parameter is for the MIMIC-III root patient data and should be something like "mimic3-benchmarks/data/root".
 Use the COHORT_TYPE parameter "train" for the training cohort, and "test" for the testing cohort.